lakshaysawhney/Algo-Trading-Strategy-Project/README.md

 - **Adaptive thresholds**
 - **Advanced risk management techniques**

-**Note:** Detailed Project Report consisting of entire methodollogy and research is uploaded in the Repository.
+**Note:** Detailed Project Report consisting of entire methodollogy and research along with correponding source codes is uploaded in the Repository.

 ## ⚡ Features & Strategy Development